JJ/hoborg/text/text.md

 guys, you're so full of yourselves...
 Yes, man, stories is all we've got.
 We'll, I got a mech!
 Just kidding...

+So you want to know how Manuel went to be in a jail with tigers to where you found us.
+First thing you need to know about tigers in
+jails: they don't spend all the time there.
+And when they're not there, nobody pays attention.

 *write*

 With the hobos around the fire